xRaisenx/aichatbot/README.md

     *   ✅ Maintaining conversation context for memory-based queries.
 *   **Areas for LLM Refinement (Next Focus):**
     *   🎯 Precision in `requested_product_count` for filtered single-item queries (currently returning lists).
-    *   🎯 Consistent identification and use of price filters (missing "price filter" in `ai_understanding` and "USD" in `advice`).
+    *   🎯 Consistent identification and use of price/attribute filters (missing "price filter" in `ai_understanding` and "USD" in `advice`).
-    *   🎯 Accuracy in vendor-specific searches (currently not finding "Planet Beauty brand moisturizer").
+    *   🎯 Accurate handling of vendor-specific queries (for brands other than Planet Beauty).
     *   🎯 Robustness in handling edge-case/gibberish inputs (aligning `ai_understanding` with direct route response).
     *   🎯 Correct product counts for sets (e.g., "Skincare set for dry skin" expected 3, got 10) and combos (e.g., "cleanser and toner" expected 2, got 1).
     *   🎯 Nuanced follow-up clarification responses (e.g., missing "kit" in advice).